cachengo/recipes/k3s-leader/k3s-leader.md

 ---

-1. Select the devices to which K3S-Follower will be installed from 'Devices' page.
+1. Select the devices to which K3S-Leader will be installed from 'Devices' page.

-2. Navigate to the 'App Marketplace' tab and select the 'K3S-Follower' application.
+2. Navigate to the 'App Marketplace' tab and select the 'K3S-Leader' application.

 3. The 'Install Now' button should now appear near the top of the screen.
 Select this button.

 4. Give your installation a name and fill all the parameters.
-Click 'Install K3S-Follower' in the bottom right corner.
+Click 'Install K3S-Leader' in the bottom right corner.

+5. Repeat the process to add additional leaders.

 ## Required Parameters